V4M0N0S/stop-media-script/README.md

 # STOP MEDIA!
 Tampermonkey Script
-Small Tampermonkey Script that stops media when run out of visible screen.
+Stops media playback when the player leaves the visible screen.

 ## Contributing
 🔥 Pull requests are welcome.